ucsd-ml-arts/ml-art-final2-amcda-anymlcandoart/README.md

 ## Technical Notes
 - pix2pix model in pytorch runs on datahub but it failed to setup the web localhost.
 Anyway, the models can train the images and generate the images
-- HED model runs on my own machine due to some dependency issue
+- HED model runs on our own machine due to some dependency issue on datahub

 ## Reference